2023 Best Value Nursing Associate Degree Schools in Minnesota

 Read full report on Nursing at North Hennepin Community College

 You’ll join some of the best and brightest minds around you if you attend Anoka-Ramsey Community College.
 The school came in at #4 on this year’s Best Value Nursing Associate Degree Schools in Minnesota list.
-Anoka-Ramsey Community College-Coon Rapids Campus is a medium-sized public school located in the suburb of Coon Rapids.
+Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the large suburb of Coon Rapids.

-Full Nursing at Anoka-Ramsey Community College Report
+Full Nursing at Inver Hills Community College Report

-Hibbing Community College landed the #6 spot in the 2023 rankings for the best value associate degree nursing programs.
-Located in the remote town of Hibbing, Hibbing Community College is a public school with a fairly small student population.
+Hibbing Community College ranked #6 on this year’s Best Value Nursing Associate Degree Schools in Minnesota list.
+Located in the town of Hibbing, Hibbing Community College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Hibbing Community College are $5,773 a year.
 After completing their Associate Degree, nursing graduates from Hibbing Community College carry an average student debtload of $26,020.